 1. My Viking Journey

 After my cruise was booked, Viking sent me a link to My Viking Journey, on online cruise planner that allows passengers to personalize their cruise itineraries.
 I was able to book excursions, make dining reservations, and explore onboard activities.
-The best part was being able to view my daily schedule at a glance.
+The best part was being able to cruise the Mediterranean and view my daily schedule at a glance.

 Note: There was an IT issue that caused the daily calendars to disappear from the web site once the cruise began, so I ended up having to verify my dining reservations onboard.
 I recommend printing out daily schedules prior to departure as a backup.